Grow visibly thicker, fuller hair

 Typically, a month’s supply of generic finasteride costs from $20 to $60 (or a bit more) per month, depending on where you buy it.
 Our generic finasteride costs $22 for a month’s supply.

-Keep in mind that you should use finasteride for six to twelve months before gauging whether it’s effective for your hair loss.
-So, while that one-month cost may not seem so bad, it could add up over time.
+Keep in mind that you should use finasteride for six to 12 months before gauging whether it’s effective for your hair loss.
+So, while that one-month cost may not seem so bad, it can add up over time.

 Whether you go brand name or generic, finasteride is a prescription medication, so you’ll need to speak with a healthcare professional before you can purchase it.
 Depending on your location and co-pay or level of insurance coverage, this consultation may cost $15 to $200 or more.